harveybc/don/README.md

 Be good.

 Work In Progress.
 Proper documentation coming soon.
+There is a poster and the contents of my MSE thesis (this project) in PDF format in the root folder.